UCL/ucl_software_carpentry/entry/survey.md

   *   Save over the current version in the same file
   *   Add some data information in the filename and/or use directories with version information
+  *   Use a version control system like SVN or CVS.
-  *   Use a version control system like SVN, Git, Mercurial, etc. (if so which one)
+  *   Use a distributed version control system like mercurial (hg), git, or bazaar.
   *   Other:

 8 A tab-delimited file has two columns: the date, and the highest temperature on that day.
 Produce a graph showing the average highest temperature for each month.